• Home

 This psychometric scale comes in handy if your goal is to understand the views and perspectives towards a brand, product, or target market.

-In the coming section, we’ll address how to analyze survey data in Excel Using Likert Scale Chart (step-by-step).
+In the coming section, we’ll address how to analyze survey data in Excel using a Likert Scale Chart (step-by-step).

 We’re not advising you to do away with Excel in favor of other expensive tools.

-This is because there’s an amazingly affordable visualization tool that comes as an add-in you can easily install in Excel to access insightful and ready-to-go survey-oriented charts.
+This is because there’s an affordable visualization tool you can add to Excel to access insightful, ready-to-use charts after calculating survey results in Excel.
 The tool is called ChartExpo.

 So, what is ChartExpo?